 How To Talk To Your Child About Addiction And Overdose

-Keeping all of these factors in mind, parents need to talk with their teens about drug abuse no matter how daunting the conversation might seem.
-According to experts at the National Institute on Drug Abuse, when talking to teenagers about drug abuse, some important things to remember are:
+Keeping all of these factors in mind, parents need to talk with their teens about drug use no matter how daunting the conversation might seem.
+According to experts at the National Institute on Drug Abuse, when talking to teenagers about drug use, some important things to remember are:

-- Never close the door: Don’t shut the door on the conversation surrounding drug abuse.
+- Never close the door: Don’t shut the door on the conversation surrounding drug use.
 As teenagers change and put themselves into new situations, the chance that they’ll encounter drugs also changes.

 - Check in: From time to time, check in on your teenager.
 If you notice any sudden changes in mood or shifting friend groups, it might be a good time to re-approach the situation.
 Always keep the lines of communication open.